Chicken Caesar Cutlets

 Caesar Lovers

-If you love this recipe, you will really love my Caesar Salad Recipe.
-It uses a lot of the same ingredients as this recipe.
-You make the most delicious croutons with this recipe.
+If you love these cutlets, you will really love my Caesar Salad Recipe.
+It uses a lot of the same ingredients you will make the most delicious croutons.

 I also have a very delicious Caesar Pasta Salad that you will love.